 What quality in the paperboard were you looking for when you chose Invercote Creato?

 “For this project, our client, Perfumes y Diseño (PyD), was looking for a material with the following characteristics: a warm white, a smooth feel on both sides and, last but not least, the guarantee that it would faithfully reproduce the

 spectacular packaging design.
 We sent PyD different mock-ups made in different materials and it was Philippe Starck himself who decided to go with the matt Invercote Creato,” says EGISA’s Laure Molinié.

 “Very good.
-We have been working with Iggesund Paperboard for more than 20 years now.
+We have been working with Holmen Iggesund for more than 20 years now.
 From our long experience in luxury packaging, we can say today that Invercote is an ideal substrate for packaging.
 Indeed, it works perfectly at every stage of the production process (printing, embossing, debossing, hot foil stamping, die cutting etc).
 It is a very high-performance material that every machine operator would like to work with.”